-Recent research suggests that, when it comes to attracting new business, many marketing agencies engage in some risky behavior.
+Recent research suggests that when it comes to lead generation marketing many marketing agencies engage in some risky behavior.

 The worst part is, they may not even realize it.

-A look inside the report reveals an infographic showing that 90% of agencies say their primary source of new business is referrals:
+A look inside the report reveals an infographic showing that 90% of lead gen agencies say their primary source of new business is referrals:

 Now, there’s nothing wrong with using referrals to your advantage.
 They’ve long been a staple of agencies’ new business strategy.